oroinc/documentation/user/back-office/sales/orders/track-order.rst

 After the tracking information for shipping has been provided, it becomes available to the buyer in the storefront.

 .. image:: /user/img/sales/orders/ShippingTrackingFront.png
+   :alt: Display the shipping tracking number in Order History section of the customer account menu in the storefront